ce-store/ce-editor/README.md

 git clone https://github.com/ce-store/ce-store
 ```

-* Follow the instruction on the [CE-Store](https://github.com/ce-store/ce-store) Readme to run it.
+* Follow the instructions on the [CE-Store Readme](https://github.com/ce-store/ce-editor/blob/master/README.md) to run it.

 * Update `config/config.json` in this project with your CE-Store endpoint.